 This Cornbread without Buttermilk is moist, buttery, and has a crispy golden brown crust.
 It's the BEST cornbread you'll ever make, thanks to a few tips and tricks that I am sharing with you today.
 It's also dairy-free and can be made vegan with just 1 swap!

-When this comes to cornbread, a great recipe has to check many boxes.
+When it comes to what makes a cornbread recipe great, it has to check many boxes.
 It has to be tender, and moist, have a crispy crust, tons of corn flavor, and most importantly, be easy to make.
 And this easy cornbread recipe checks all of those boxes.

 Jump to: